-- If you would like to adjust them with an alternative procedure different from the one used previously, you must FIRST delete the heights by following procedure B.11, A.10 or C.4. - If you wish to adjust the same procedure used previously, you need not delete them.
+- If you would like to adjust them with an alternative procedure different from the one used previously, you must FIRST delete the heights by following procedure B.12, A.11 or C.4. - If you wish to adjust the same procedure used previously, you need not delete them.

-The programming of the limit switches simultaneously combines the two directions of rotation of the motor to the respective shutter raising key ( $\blacktriangle$ ) and shutter lowering key ( $\blacktriangledown$ ) of the control device (initially, when the limit switches are not programmed yet, the combination is random and it can happen that when pressing the $\blacktriangle$ key, the roller shutter moves down instead of up, or vice versa).
+The programming of the limit switches simultaneously combines the two directions of rotation of the motor to the respective shutter raising key (\blacktriangle) and shutter lowering key (\blacktriangledown) of the control device (initially, when the limit switches are not programmed yet, the combination is random and it can happen that when pressing the \blacktriangle key, the awning moves down instead of up, or vice versa).